Lovinity/wwsu/README.md

             "updatedAt": "2018-05-15T22:31:34.381Z",
             "ID": 1,
+            "host": "emergency", // An alphnumeric ID of the recipient "device": "9101465e-48f4-11e9-8646-d663bd873d93", // If this recipient is a mobile device using the WWSU app, device will contain their OneSignal player UUID.
+Otherwise, this will be null.
-            "host": "emergency", // An alphnumeric ID of the recipient "group": "system", // Each recipient can be grouped together by the group "label": "Technical Issues", // A human friendly label for the recipient "status": 1, // 1 = not used, 2 = yellow (online), used by the computers and display groups, 3 = unused, 4 = unused, 5 = green (online), used by public clients, 0 = gray (offline / none)
+            "group": "system", // Each recipient can be grouped together by the group "label": "Technical Issues", // A human friendly label for the recipient "status": 1, // 1 = not used, 2 = yellow (online), used by the computers and display groups, 3 = unused, 4 = unused, 5 = green (online), used by public clients, 0 = gray (offline / none)